open-source-labs/Chronos/examples/kubernetes/README.md

 ```

 ## Insight for how to migrate this example to your own app
-To configure Prometheus and Grafana, you can simply copy those yaml files to your own app.
+To configure Prometheus and Grafana, you can simply copy the below yaml files to your own app.
 ```
 clusterRole.yml
 promConfig.yml